Descanonge/neba/docs/source/configuration.rst

 replaced by an underscore.
 So ``-computation.n_cores`` and ``--computation.n-cores`` are equivalent.
 As already noted, parameters keys can be dot-separated paths leading to a trait.
 Aliases can be used for brevity.
-Class-keys are input with the same syntax (``--ClassName.trait_name``).
+Orphan sections parameters are input with the same syntax (``--OrphanSection.trait_name``).

 .. note ::

     The list of command line arguments is obtained by :meth:`.ApplicationBase.get_argv`.
-By default, it returns None, so that it is left to the underlying parser to do it.
-But more logic could be input there, for instance to deal with multiple layers of arguments separated by double hyphens.
+It tries to detect if python was launched from IPython or Jupyter, in which case it strips the arguments before the first '--'.

 The loading of command line parameters is done by :class:`.CLILoader`.
 One of the main differences with other loaders is that all arguments need to be parsed.